openlayer-ai/templates/python/llms/anthropic-structured-outputs/README.md

 ```

 Navigate to `localhost:5000` and send a few requests to the model.
 You should see these appear in the monitoring mode of your [Openlayer project](https://app.openlayer.com/).

+Alternatively, you can run the [`openlayer_monitoring.py`](/python/llms/anthropic-structured-outputs/openlayer_monitoring.py) script to simulate running your system in production, to stream your system's data and metadata to Openlayer.

 ### Development